In-line Sensor for Structured Wire

 - Only surface diagnostics of the wire components, while the DW wearing is also affected by degraded sub-surface layers (Ni, Cu.)

-- Algorithm for real-time DW optical inspection generates high uncertainties caused by irregularities in the diamond particles.
+- The algorithm for real-time DW optical inspection generates high uncertainties caused by irregularities in the diamond particles.

-- Wafering process creates chemical residues that requires frequent maintenance of the optical hardware.
+- Silicon wafering creates chemical residues that requires frequent maintenance of the optical hardware.

 - Ensures inspection of the DW bulk and surface properties (both diamond particle loss and sub-surface metallization) during wafering.